zpaolo11x/Arcadeflow-AM-Theme/README.md

 This results in a very smooth yet fast to load blurred background.
 I prepared some xnview scripts you can use for the conversion.

+*Blurred title shadows*

+You can add a attract mode art category called "logoblur" and use the provided xnview script to generate new artworks for blurred shadows to be placed under the title

 ** Previous versions history **

+*v 1.3*

+- Key repeat rate limited to allow more fluid scrolling of tiles
+- Added selection sound
+- Changed splash screen graphics at startup

 *v 1.2*